amcheste/amcheste/README.md

 ---

-I work at the intersection of cloud infrastructure, agentic AI systems, and multi-agent trust.
+I work at the intersection of cloud infrastructure, agentic AI systems, reinforcement learning, and multi-agent trust.
 This profile is where the technical and research work lives.

 ---

 ## What I build

+**Reinforcement learning**

+* **[pokemon-red-ai](https://github.com/amcheste/pokemon-red-ai)** · Reinforcement learning research on observation representations in Pokémon Red.
+Pixel, symbolic, and hybrid conditions under capacity-matched encoders.
+RecurrentPPO via SB3-Contrib.

 **Agentic systems**

 * **[claude-teams-operator](https://github.com/amcheste/claude-teams-operator)** · Kubernetes operator that runs Claude Code agent teams as distributed pods.
 * **[ea-agent](https://github.com/amcheste/ea-agent)** · AI personal executive assistant built around Obsidian.

+**Research tooling**

+* **[overleaf-mcp](https://github.com/amcheste/overleaf-mcp)** · MCP server for editing Overleaf LaTeX projects from Claude.
+Published to PyPI.
+Single-user by design, auditable, built for academic researchers.
 * **[paper-skills](https://github.com/amcheste/paper-skills)** · Claude Code skills for academic paper triage and Obsidian integration.

 **Applied experiments**

 * **[golf-coach-agent](https://github.com/amcheste/golf-coach-agent)** · Vision LLM applied to golf swing analysis.
-* **[pokemon-red-ai](https://github.com/amcheste/pokemon-red-ai)** · Reinforcement learning toolkit for training agents to play Pokémon Red.

 **Identity and tooling**

 * **[alanchester-brand](https://github.com/amcheste/alanchester-brand)** · Personal brand system, expressed as code.
 Tokens, components, the equation as identity.
+* **[engineering-handbook](https://github.com/amcheste/engineering-handbook)** · Personal engineering handbook.
+Philosophies, workflows, and tooling for how I build software.
+Versioned with semver.
 * **[mac-dev-setup](https://github.com/amcheste/mac-dev-setup)** · One command from zero to productive on macOS.

 ## What I publish

-Research and writing on agentic systems, multi-agent trust, product organization design, and the architecture of high-elasticity teams.
-Currently drafting a paper for HICSS 2027 on architecting product pods for the agentic era.
-Shorter notes go to LinkedIn.
+Research and writing on reinforcement learning, agentic systems, multi-agent trust, and team architectures for the agentic era.
+Currently drafting a paper for ARLET 2026 (NeurIPS workshop).

+The question: in long-horizon reinforcement learning, do symbolic observations beat pixel observations once encoder capacity is properly controlled?
+Pokémon Red is the empirical environment.

 ## The current questions

+**On reinforcement learning.** How does observation representation affect sample efficiency in long-horizon reinforcement learning?
+Pixel versus symbolic versus hybrid observations under capacity-matched encoders are the conditions under study.

-**On organizational theory.** How does the unit of work change when teams include autonomous agents, and what is the right organizational architecture for variable-elasticity teams?
+**On team architecture.** How does the unit of work change when teams include autonomous agents, and what structures support variable-elasticity teams?

-**On reinforcement learning.** Can offline reinforcement learning produce reliable market-making policies under realistic data constraints?

 **On multi-agent security.** How does trust topology affect security in multi-agent LLM systems?
 Centralized orchestrator versus peer-authenticated trust.